Documentation Index

 Authentication requirements

-To be listed in the registry, an agent must support at least one of the following authentication methods:- Agent Auth — the agent handles the OAuth flow independently (opens the user’s browser, runs a local callback server, exchanges the authorization code for tokens).
+- Agent Auth — the agent handles the OAuth flow independently (opens the user’s browser, runs a local callback server, exchanges the authorization code for tokens).

 - Terminal Auth — the agent provides an interactive terminal-based setup experience (launched with additional args/env specified in the auth method).

-authMethods array in its initialize response, with at least one method.
+CI verifies this by checking that the agent returns an authMethods array in its initialize response, with at least one method.
 See the ACP auth methods RFD for the full specification.

 What we propose to do about it